28/NoteworthyII/README.md

   left-click minimap/floating button, Broker plugin, '/noteworthy' or via a macro.
 - All windows and buttons are draggable.
 - General EditBox features:
-  - Each notes page can store up to 5000 letters.
+  - Each note page can store up to 5000 letters.
   - Spells, inventory items and merchant items can be dragged onto the notes window to insert a link.
-  - Click links to view it's tooltip.
+  - Click links to view their tooltip.
   - Right click in editbox for the pop-up Edit menu:
-	- Insert Info -> Current Location: Inserts current zone and coordinates in Tom Tom format.
+	- Insert Info -> Current Location: Inserts the current zone and coordinates in Tom Tom format.
 	- Insert Info -> Character Name: Inserts current character name.
 	- Insert Info -> Target Name: Inserts name of current target.
 	- Insert Info -> Date: Inserts current date.